 advanced mode button.

-In a recent study published in the Journal of the American Heart Association authors compared previously listed methods of QT correction and concluded that Framingham and Fridericia equations provided the best rate correction and mortality prediction.
+In a recent published in the Journal of the American Heart Association authors compared previously listed methods of QT correction and concluded that Framingham and Fridericia equations provided the best rate correction and mortality prediction.

 How to calculate QTc?